 Elected Presbyterians meet every two years to do the work of the church in a General Assembly.
 This is much like a meeting of our U.S. Congress!
 The 222nd General Assembly of the PC(USA) (2016) added Presbyterian Women to the church’s Organization for Mission as a related corporation.
 This action formally acknowledges PW’s unique role within the church: “The Organization for Mission is incomplete without referencing this important point of mission coordination for Presbyterians.”

 The same assembly ruled that the national moderator of Presbyterian Women, Inc., is a corresponding member of the General Assembly.
 This gives the moderator a seat on the floor with voice, but no vote.
-When speaking to committee about this recommendation, Rhashell Hunter, Presbyterian Mission Agency director of Racial Ethnic and Women’s Ministries said, “PW has supported the church for over 200 years—it’s beyond time for this voice to be at the table.”
+When speaking to committee about this recommendation, Rhashell Hunter, Presbyterian Mission Agency director of Racial Equity and Women’s Intercultural Ministries said, “PW has supported the church for over 200 years—it’s beyond time for this voice to be at the table.”

 Learn more about the Presbyterian Church (U.S.A.).